jamiekaren/field-app/README.md

 # Amman Imman Field Training App
 Amman Imman is a non-profit NGO that works in the Azawak region of Africa, in between Niger and Mali.
-AI's Field App allows it's field local nurses and team members to train individuals on multiple health and sanitation factors with the aide of visual representation.
+AI's Field App allows its field local nurses and team members to train individuals on multiple health and sanitation factors with the aide of visual representation.

 ## About Amman Imman